WHERE TO BEGIN

 Instructions for using the XE registration portal an be found at this link.

-Specific registration instructions/information for Preliminary Year and First Year MDes students may be found on the Graduate Regsitration page.
+Specific registration instructions/information for Two- and Three-year MDes students may be found on the Graduate Regsitration page.

 Please note that each course has a 5-digit course registration number (CRN) associated with it.
 When registering, it is best to use the CRN as a reference to ensure you always have the correct course and section.
 For instance, there may be multiple sections of the DES 520 elective offered in a given semester—they will all be 520 courses but each course will have a unique CRN.
 When 2 CRNs are listed, You need to register for both numbers as one corresponds to a lecture and the other for a lab for the same course.
 One CRN will be 4 credits and the other will be 0, but you must be registered for both.